wassname/discovering_latent_knowledge/mjc_notes.md

 Ah found it :brain: it was using the same random seed. so I was selecting the Nth each time, which happened to be diff for each dataset.
 But was the same template and type.
 OK now I can redo.

+# 2023-09-24 16:38:46

+I got poor results in all the latest datasets.
+Maybe grad methods require too small a model and the model is too small to know anything?
+It certainly gets poor acc on simple sentiment tasks.